WilliamBZA/1DayDistributedSystemsThroughPlay/README.md

 Welcome to the ~funhouse~ workshop!
 This workshop is going to take you through the process of forgetting about building MicroServices, and guide you through to how to make them better Distributed Systems.

 We'll start with a working minimal implementation of an escape room with microservice puzzles that follow a typical naive implementation of a "microservice architecture", and see how they fail.
 From the failures we will see how each of the puzzles can be improved to be made more scalable and fault tolerant.
-We'll then explore some more advanced distrbuted systems concepts
+We'll then explore some more advanced distributed systems concepts

 ### This workshop is intended for: